Plug-N-Play Residencies

 Throughout the Season

-TDT is bringing back its Plug-N-Play Residencies after last season’s success!
-With the goal of sharing our space at the Winchester Street Theatre with more independent artists in the community, we are expanding the size of the program to support even more projects throughout the 2023/24 season.
+TDT is bringing back its Plug-N-Play Residencies!
+With the goal of sharing our space at the Winchester Street Theatre with more independent artists in the community, we are expanding the program to support more artists and their projects throughout the 2024/25 season.

 Consisting of week-long, half-day residencies in the studio free-of-charge, Plug-N-Play is beneficial for choreographers or creators in body-centred practices who are looking for dedicated time to dig deeper into a current project or idea, or who are seeking access to a large space that allows them to experiment with collaborators.